 Up until recently, we were very lucky to have some of our founding members still active in the Club.
 Bob Cassel and Mimi Glass provided guidance and direction for those of us who are not as familiar with the history of South Jersey and the flora and fauna "hot spots".
 We truly miss their enthusiasm and love of the outdoors.

-The Club has been active over the years in the community sponsoring such events like Bird Quest, county-wide Environmental Commission Conferences, and the annual Audubon Christmas Bird Count to name a few.
-The latest club-sponsored event is the Gloucester County Vulture Festival, which promises to get bigger and better each year.
+The Club has been active over the years in the community sponsoring such events like Bird Quest, county-wide Environmental Commission Conferences, Mad Hatter's Tree Party, Gloucester County Vulture Festival, and the annual Audubon Christmas Bird Count to name a few.
+The latest club-sponsored event is the Gloucester County Firefly Festival, which promises to get bigger and better each year.
 These events and activities are developed by the Nature Club to provide valuable information to Gloucester County residents about the environment and educate our communities about nature in the hope that if you understand and cherish nature, you will want to save it.

 Return to the Home Page